jaantollander/masters-thesis/content/30_methods.md

 - `nodename` to a string type.
 - `source` to a string type.
   Login node don't have `nodename` value, thus we set it to `login`.
 - `executable` to a string type.
-For `job_id`s without this value, we set it to an empty string.
+We set it to an empty string for `job_id`s without this value.
 - all `<operation>`s for target to integer types.
-  We parse the values the `sum` values from `read_bytes` and `write_bytes` and `samples` from the others counts.
+  We parse the values the `sum` values from `read_bytes` and `write_bytes` and `samples` from the other counts.
   We omit the rest of the values.

 The monitoring daemons send these data structures to the ingest daemon in batches.
-The ingest daemon listens to the requests from the monitoring daemons and stores the data into a relational database such that each instance of the data structure represents a single row.
+The ingest daemon listens to the requests from the monitoring daemons and stores the data in a relational database such that each instance of the data structure represents a single row.
-We used a PostgreSQL database with Timescale extension.
+We used a PostgreSQL database with a Timescale extension.

 ## Issues with identifiers
-We found formatting issues with `job_id` identifiers in the generated data from Lustre jobstats on the Puhti system.
+We found formatting issues with `job_id` identifiers in the generated data from Lustre Jobstats on the Puhti system.
-For example, there were many identifiers without the value in the `job` field on MDS and OSS data from compute nodes.
+For example, we found many identifiers without the value in the `job` field on MDS and OSS data from compute nodes.
 For example:

 `11317854:17627127:r01c01`